A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Numerical simulations

 Table \eqref{tab:SDE} shows the performance of the tests.
 The size of the test is slightly inflated when using the $T_{1}$ hyperparameter.
 The deviations from the null when $\delta > 0$ can be identified by all configurations of the kernel and there is little difference between the power performance of the different configurations.

-\subsection{Euler-Maruyama Discretisation Error}
+\subsection{Euler-Maruyama discretisation error}

 With the same scenario as the previous testing experiment for the conditioned non-linear SDE \eqref{eq:non_lin_SDE} the ability of KSD to give a measurement of simulation accuracy is measured when the Euler-Maruyama method along with a rudimentary accept/reject step is used to simulate the conditioned diffusion.
+The purpose of this experiment is to show the utility of KSD outside of a testing framework by using it solely as a measure of discrepancy between a target and a candidate distribution, without requiring samples from that target distribution.

 We simulate approximations to the conditioned non-linear SDE \eqref{eq:non_lin_SDE} by using the {Euler-Maruyama} (EM) method with varying number of steps and accepting the trajectories for which $\abs{X(50)} < \varepsilon=0.1$.
 In practice one would not use this rudimentary simulation method to sample from the conditioned SDE however for our demonstration purposes this is a simple way of seeing how sensitive KSD is to discretisation error when simulating random functions.
 The range of EM steps that are used is $\{5,10,15,20,25\}$ then the trajectories are linearly interpolated over a regular grid of $100$ points over $[0,50]$ to give the simulated trajectories.
 We take $2000$ simulations for each number of EM steps to make our estimates of KSD.